swo/16s-book/manuscript/sec03.md

 ## Raw data and metadata

+### Expected raw data files

 Before trying to process your dataset, be sure you have the appropriate raw data[^raw_data] and metadata.
 In all cases, this means you'll need one set of reads.
 For Illumina, this means a *fastq* file that might have a name like:

     130423Alm_D13-1939_1_sequence.fastq

-This filename is typical for raw sequencing data: it has information about the date, the group that requested the sequencing, then something about the specifics of the sequencing run.
+This filename is typical for raw sequencing data: it has information about the date (2013-04-23), the group that requested the sequencing (Alm Lab), then something about the specifics of the sequencing run.
 The `_1_` indicates that these were forward reads.
 (Forward read files might have `_R1_` in place of `_1_` in the filename.)